After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 While the gist of much of Slaoui's consulting agreement has emerged previously, the contract released to NPR lays things out in black and white.

 The contract, dated effective May 18, showed that Slaoui had a financial interest in vaccine makers GlaxoSmithKline and Moderna.
-As a federal employee, he would have had to divest holdings like those or recuse himself from decisions that pose a conflict.
+As a federal employee, he would have had to divest holdings such as those or recuse himself from decisions that pose a conflict.
 As a consultant, he had the option of keeping them.

-He also sat on the corporate boards of Artiza Biotechnology, Clasado Biosciences, Lonza, Moderna and ViceBio Limited, the contract documents show.
-And he was an adviser to BRII Biosciences.
+He also sat on the corporate boards of Artizan Biotechnology, Clasado Biosciences, Lonza, Moderna and ViceBio Limited, the contract documents show.
+And he was an adviser to Brii Biosciences.

 An HHS spokesperson said in an emailed statement that Slaoui resigned from his board seat at Moderna and divested his equity holdings in the company.
 He "committed to donate to cancer research all incremental value accrued from his Moderna shares between the evening of Thursday, May 14, prior to the announcement of his position on Operation Warp Speed and the time of sale."